wschenk/willschenk.com/content/articles/2014/building-sites-with-middleman.md

 ---
-:title: Building Sites with Middleman
+title: Building Sites with Middleman
-:subtitle: lean publishing
+subtitle: lean publishing
-:tags: middleman, ruby, howto, tools
+tags:
+  - middleman
+  - ruby
+  - howto
+  - tools
-:header_image: books.jpg
+header_image: books.jpg
-:date: 2014-11-25
+date: 2014-11-25
+aliases:
+  - "/building-sites-with-middleman/"
 ---
 I make a lot of websites, and I have a certain toolkit that I use to build them.
 The most useful things I use are: